CLC DELEGATES – REGION 6

 Graham Beasley

-“I am mentoring youth for future jobs in the community, talk to them about work and look after the elders.”
+“I am mentoring youth for future jobs in the community, talk to them about work and look after the elders.
+I am happy with the people I worked with, it’s good experience.”

 Jeremiah Corbett